For P. Quinctius |

 Sextus Alphenus, the agent of Publius Quinctius, the intimate friend and relation of Sextus Naevius, tears down the bills; carries off one little slave whom Naevius had laid hold of; gives notice that he is the agent, and that it is only fair that that fellow should consult the fame and fortunes of Publius Quinctius, and await his arrival.
 But if he would not do so, and believed that by such methods he could bring him into the conditions which he proposed, then he asked nothing as a favour, and if Naevius chose to go to law, he would defend him at the trial. |

-haec dum Romae geruntur , Quinctius interea contra ius , consuetudinem , edicta praetorum de saltu agroque communi a servis communibus vi detruditur .
+Haec dum Romae geruntur , Quinctius interea contra ius , consuetudinem , edicta praetorum de saltu agroque communi a servis communibus vi detruditur .

 |